Censorship of YouTube: Indonesia

+On 28 March 2026, Indonesia banned social media for children under the age of 16, becoming the first country in Southeast Asia to enforce a social media ban.
+Platforms such as YouTube, TikTok, X (formerly known as Twitter), Facebook, Instagram, Threads, Roblox and Bigo Live were the first to be banned; due to the country labelling them as high risk.
+Enforcement and account deactivation will be rolled out gradually, affecting all accounts that are reported to be under 16 and anyone who wants to access or create accounts must be verified by ID or Facial scan.

 Libya

 On January 24, 2010, Libya permanently blocked YouTube after it featured videos of demonstrations in the Libyan city of Benghazi by families of detainees who were killed in Abu Salim prison in 1996, as well as videos of family members of Libyan leader Muammar Gaddafi at parties.
 The ban was condemned by Human Rights Watch.
 In November 2011, after the Libyan Civil War, YouTube was once again allowed in Libya, but did not launch a local version of the site until early 2015.

 Malaysia

 In May 2013, videos critical of the Malaysian government were blocked from YouTube in Malaysia despite the government's promises not to censor the internet.
 Analysis of the network traffic shows that the ISPs were scanning the headers of the users and actively blocking requests to the YouTube video according to the video key.

 Morocco

 On May 25, 2007, the state-owned Maroc Telecom ISP blocked all access to YouTube.
 Officially, no reasons were given as to why YouTube was blocked, but speculations were that it may have been due to videos posted by the pro-separatist Polisario, Western Sahara's independence movement, or due to videos criticizing King Mohammed VI.
 The ban did not affect the other two ISPs in the country, Wana (now Inwi) and Méditel (now Orange Maroc).
 The blocking of YouTube on Maroc Telecom was lifted on May 30, 2007, after Maroc Telecom unofficially announced that the denied access to the website was a mere "technical glitch".